 Fusion Leisure Centres no longer accept cash from customers but there are many other ways to pay.

 The decision to go cashless has been taken at Fusion head office level and they are rolling out this policy across all centres across the country.
-From Monday 2 March, it is Enfield’s turn.
+On Monday 2 March, it was Enfield’s turn.